j0n-a/Neurohack_Group8_Miniproject/README.md

 psychopathology factor that has been calculated for each subject.
 The details of this calculation are not critical for this project, but more information can be found in [this RBC publication](https://doi.org/10.1101/2025.02.24.639850).
+> "Specifically, bifactor models yield a general factor that represents overall psychopathology (also known as the “p-factor”) as well as orthogonal factors for more specific symptom domains (e.g., externalizing, internalizing, etc)." [(Shafie et al. 2025)](https://doi.org/10.1101/2025.02.24.639850).

 ### Can't we just get the `p_factor` from the dataset?